 The Medical Literary Messenger aims to promote humanism and the healing arts through prose, poetry, and photography.
 As a web-based journal published twice yearly online, The Medical Literary Messenger is dedicated to the art of medicine and creative expression, and is available to all in a free and open access format.

 The Medical Literary Messenger encourages submissions from the VCU Community and from authors outside the organization.

 Narrateur: Reflections on Caring is an art & literary journal that embodies the Zucker School of Medicine’s commitment to self-expression, compassion and respect for the patient-physician relationship.
 Narrateur seeks unpublished, high-quality work from students, faculty, and staff that reflects the experiences in the practice of medicine and the learning that takes place along the road to taking care of patients.
 Themes should include health, illness, caring and expressions of the human condition.

 The Pegasus Review, the voice of the Pegasus Physician Writers at Stanford, publishes poetry, nonfiction, literary, and artistic works related to medicine and the experience of illness and healing.
 We accept submissions from our members as well our Stanford and global community.

-Alpha Omega Alpha’s quarterly journal publishes scholarly essays covering a wide array of nontechnical medical subjects, including medical history, ethics, and medical-related literature, as well as poetry and personal essays.
+Alpha Omega Alpha’s quarterly journal, The Pharos, publishes scholarly essays covering a wide array of nontechnical medical subjects, including medical history, ethics, and medical-related literature, as well as poetry and personal essays.